Cinema of Cambodia: Horror genre increasing

 In recent years, horror films made on a low budget with weak special effects have become popular, especially with young audiences.
 A Cambodian horror film will generally feature a ghost story, old mythology and some form of revenge.
 Krasue is a popular subject.
 Films featuring ghost stories, mythology and blood rituals include Ghost Banana Tree and The Kantong Kiev Witch.
 Another horror film, The Haunted House, is loosely based on legend.

 Cambodian horror films focus on their characters' suffering and (unlike Korean horror or Japanese horror) feature extreme gory violence.
 Popular horror films such as The Weird Villa and Secret Well emphasize psychological terror.
 Heart Talk is another psychological thriller.

-Films about revenge, such as Villa Horror, Annoyed and Moheagita, often feature the dead returning to life to exact revence on the living.
+Films about revenge, such as Villa Horror, Annoyed and Moheagita, often feature the dead returning to life to exact revenge on the living.

 Films about monsters include The Forest, Queen of Cobra and People eating Lizard.
 Cambodian monster films, like those from Hollywood, focus on teenagers.
 Some are similar to slasher films, involving a creature or a killer who stalks and graphically murders a series of mostly adolescent victims in a typically random, unprovoked fashion, killing many within a single night.
 The plot of the first slasher film for Cambodia screen, The Waterfall of Death has similarities to the murder thriller I Know What You Did Last Summer and Thai psychological thriller Scared.

 Despite the current taste for horror movies, Heng Tola believes a more serious trend is emerging, prompted in part by the resentment many Cambodians feel about its colonial past and toward powerful neighbors such as Thailand and Vietnam.

 The Third Khmer film festival, which took place in late 2007, banned the ghost films as a reaction to the glut of horror movies.